IanEdington/learn/java/coursework.md

 }
 ```

+Inner-classes are very powerful for information hiding when they implement a base-class or interface.
+It's possible to create an object with a type and pass it back as an interface or base-type without ever knowing the full underlying type.

 fully qualified name is OuterName.NestedName
 private nested class can be used by the outer class, but by no other classes

 A nonstatic nested class (inner class) can only be created from within a nonstatic method of the outer class.
 The inner instance becomes associated with the outer instance that creates it.
 The outer instance can be referenced from within the inner class using `OuterName.this`
 Inner instance has private access to all members of its associated outer instance, and can rely on the formal type parameters of the outer class, if generic.

+upcasting

+anonymous class

+TODO: lots more about inner-classes.
+Do more reading about use cases.
+Use case for:
+- annonymous inner-classes.
+    - Factory method?
+- inner-classes within arbitrary scope

+Inheriting from an inner-class:
+You need to do a few special things to makes sure you have an outer class initialized.

+    InheritInnerConstructor(OuterClass oC) {
+        oC.super();
+    }

+5. How do inner classes create a situation that looks like multiple inheritance?
+(See TIJ pages 378 to 382.)
+    Two inner classes can extend different classes, but still have access to the members of the outer class.

+1. What is a local inner class and what are its features?
+(See TIJ 385.)
+2. How are inner classes identified?
+(See TIJ page 387.)
+    using $ between outer and inner class name.

 ### Generics
 Introduced in Java 5.